-Stress disorders occur when an extraordinary acute or chronic event exceeds the coping capacity of the mental apparatus, leading to disturbances in the adaptation response to that event.
-Stress disorders include acute stress response, adaptation disorder, post-traumatic stress disorder (PTSD) and complex trauma disorder.
+Stress disorders occur when an event or series of events exceeds the coping capacities of an individual.
+Stress disorders include acute stress response, adjustment disorder, post-traumatic stress disorder (PTSD) and complex trauma disorder.

-cognitive symptoms such as memory, concentration and attention disorders
+Cognitive symptoms such as memory, concentration and attention difficulties

 Changes in emotions such as anger, aggression, fear and hopelessness

-Usually the adaptation to the new life situations takes place after a few weeks or months and the symptoms disappear.
-However, if the symptoms persist for more than half a year, the adaptation disorder can turn into a depressive episode which, depending on its severity and duration, may require treatment.
-Despite its short-term character, a psychotherapeutic practice can be visited in the case of an adaptation disorder in order to work on dealing with and adapting to the new life event within the framework of short-term therapy.
+Usually the adjustment to the new life situations takes place after a few weeks or months and the symptoms disappear.
+However, if the symptoms persist for more than half a year, the adjustment disorder can turn into a depressive episode which, depending on its severity and duration, may require treatment.
+Despite its short-term character, a psychotherapeutic practice can be visited in the case of an adjustment disorder in order to work on dealing with and adjusting to the new life event within the framework of short-term therapy.

 PTSD is always preceded by one or more events of exceptionally threatening proportions, involving a direct threat to one’s own body or life or to another person.
 The event is so catastrophic that it would cause deep despair in most people.
 Some examples of these types of events are a serious traffic accident, fire disaster, violent assault or assault, rape, hostage-taking, terrorist attack, finding a corpse.
 The development of PTSD does not necessarily have to occur immediately after the event, but often occurs weeks or months later; it is rather a delayed response to the stressful event.
 Often, the people affected re-experience the event in the form of intrusions such as flashback (sudden, real memories), which can lead to massive fear and anxiety.
 Other symptoms include increased alarmism, hypervigilance (increased attention), sleep disturbances, especially nightmares about the event, emotional anesthesia, inner emptiness, social withdrawal, joylessness, avoidance of certain places or situations reminiscent of the event.
 PTSD is treated as part of psychotherapy.
 There are special trauma therapies such as EMDR (Eye Movement Desensitization and Reprocessing), narrative trauma therapy or cognitive behavioral therapies that work with imaginative procedures such as imaginary re-scripting.